 About Bank of New York Mellon Corporation

-Created by the $17.6 billion merger of Mellon Financial Corporation and The Bank of New York Company in July 2007, The Bank of New York Mellon is a securities services and asset management company with more than 52,500 employees operating across 36 countries.
+Created by the $17.6 billion merger of Mellon Financial Corporation and The Bank of New York Company in July 2007, The Bank of New York Mellon is a securities services and asset management company with approximately 51,300 employees operating across 36 countries.
 Headquartered in New York City, at the enviable address of One Wall Street, BNY Mellon serves asset managers, banks, broker-dealers, corporations, governments, high-net-worth individuals, insurance companies, non-profits, and pension funds.
 BNY Mellon ranks among the largest asset managers by assets under management in the U.S. and worldwide.
 Although the bulk of its employees are located in the Americas, BNY Mellons employs thousands of people in Europe, the Middle East, Africa, and the Asia-Pacific region.

 Founded in 1784, BNY can honestly claim to be the oldest bank in the U.S. Chartered by a group of New Yorkers (including Alexander Hamilton), it was the first corporate stock to be traded on the New York Stock Exchange, which opened in 1792.
 The bank played a major role in financing industrial and economic growth in New York City, building its assets through the 1800s and into the 1900s.
 In 1922, BNY gained a trust business by acquiring the New York Life Insurance and Trust Company; it survived the stock market crash of 1929 and went on to acquire the Fifth Avenue Bank and the Empire Trust Company.
 In the 1960s, BNY went where it had never gone before—outside New York, by opening a London office and purchasing National Community Banks in New Jersey and the Putnam Trust Company in Connecticut.
 The 1988 acquisition of the Irving Bank Corporation created what was then the 10th-largest bank in the U.S.